 Color Guards are charged with the responsibility of protecting the flag.
 They also perform in flag-raising and flag-lowering ceremonies.
-Two people are required to do this; two handle the flag while the other two guard it.
+Four people are required to do this; two handle the flag while the other two guard it.

 During the American War of Independence in the 1700's flags were referred to as colors.
 The colors were positioned in the middle with battle lines formed around them and they led the way on the battlefield.
 So, when the Color Guard advanced the line advanced, and vice-versa.